Opioid dependence treatment

 It is recommended that you speak to your doctor about what options are best for you.
-You may also like to discuss your concerns with an Alcohol & Drug Information Service (ADIS) counsellor or seek an assessment at Eastern Drug and Alcohol Services South Australia to formulate a treatment plan that is best for you.
+You may also like to discuss your concerns with an Alcohol & Drug Information Service (ADIS) counsellor or seek an assessment at Drug and Alcohol Services South Australia to formulate a treatment plan that is best for you.

 For information and details on finding a prescriber and dispensing pharmacy to provide treatment, please contact the Alcohol and Drug Information Service (1300 131 340) or the Drugs of Dependence Unit.

 Your doctor will need to review you, confirm opioid dependence and obtain an authority from the Drugs of Dependence Unit before they can provide you any medication.

 - see your doctor regularly and discuss any concerns with them to make sure you achieve positive outcomes from the program.

 - Let your doctor know straight away if you:

 This is because opioids can be dangerous if taken incorrectly.

 If methadone or buprenorphine is taken incorrectly or by the wrong person there are rules about treatment to help ensure your safety and other peoples safety.